CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - Cards discarded from a player's hand must be discarded one at a time.
 This is mainly to allow a Pallando player to see each card as it is discarded.
  - Whenever a character is discarded, all non-follower cards played with that character are also discarded.
  - If a card leaves active play, including being returned to a player's hand, it immediately ceases having an effect on play. \[effective 11/3/97]
  - Cards in the discard pile do not remember how they were played.

 #### Dragons
  - Dragon automatic-attacks are not considered manifestations of any unique Dragon.
- - If a manifestation of a unique Dragon is defeated, then the automatic- attack at the associated site is removed, and that site therefore loses its hoard status.
+ - If a manifestation of a unique Dragon is defeated, then the automatic-attack at the associated site is removed, and that site therefore loses its hoard status.
  - If you defeat the attack from a Dragon manifestation, you get kill marshalling points from the manifestation as if you had defeated a creature.

 ### -= EEE =-